-ADVATE [Antihemophilic Factor (Recombinant), Plasma/Albumin-Free Method]
+ADVATE [Antihemophilic Factor (Recombinant)]

 The information contained in this page is intended for U.S. healthcare professionals only.

 ADVATE is contraindicated in patients who have life-threatening hypersensitivity reactions, including anaphylaxis, to mouse or hamster protein or other constituents of the product.

-Allergic-type hypersensitivity reactions, including anaphylaxis, are possible and have been reported with ADVATE.
-Symptoms have manifested as dizziness, paresthesia, rash, flushing, face swelling, urticaria, dyspnea, and pruritis.
-Discontinue use if hypersensitivity symptoms occur and administer appropriate emergency treatment.
+Allergic-type hypersensitivity reactions, including anaphylaxis, have been reported with ADVATE.
+Symptoms include dizziness, paresthesia, rash, flushing, facial swelling, urticaria, dyspnea, and pruritus.

-The most serious adverse reactions seen with ADVATE are hypersensitivity reactions and the development of high-titer inhibitors necessitating alternative treatments to factor VIII.
+The serious adverse reactions seen with ADVATE are hypersensitivity reactions and the development of high-titer inhibitors necessitating alternative treatments to factor VIII.
 The most common adverse reactions observed in clinical trials (frequency ≥10% of subjects) were pyrexia, headache, cough, nasopharyngitis, vomiting, arthralgia, and limb injury.

 Disposal and Recycling

 1. ADVATE Prescribing Information.
-Westlake Village, CA: Baxter Healthcare Corporation; March 2010.
+Westlake Village, CA: Baxter Healthcare Corporation; April 2014.